-Any student dismissed from a college within the Grossmont-Cuyamaca Community College District may not attend any college within the District during the next consecutive semester.
-The student may, however, attend the summer session.
+Any student disqualified from a college within the Grossmont-Cuyamaca Community College District may not attend any college within the District during the next consecutive semester.
+The student may, however, attend summer intersession.

-- Academic Dismissal: Any student on academic probation whose semester GPA falls below 2.0 shall be academically dismissed.
+- Academic Disqualification: Any student on academic probation whose semester GPA falls below 2.0 shall be academically disqualified.
 Any student on academic probation whose semester GPA equals or exceeds 2.0, but whose cumulative GPA for all units attempted remains below 2.0, shall be continued on probation. - 2.
-Lack-of-Progress Dismissal: Any student who is on lack-of-progress probation and whose semester work indicates 50 percent or more units of "W," "I" or "NP" will be dismissed.
-Any student on lack-of-progress probation whose semester work indicates fewer than 50 percent units of "W," "I" or "NP," but whose cumulative records show 50 percent or more units of "W," "I" or "NP," will be continued on lack-of-progress probation.
+Lack-of-Progress Disqualification: Any student who is on lack-of-progress probation and whose semester work indicates 50 percent or more units of "W," "I" or "NC" will be disqualified.
+Any student on lack-of-progress probation whose semester work indicates fewer than 50 percent units of "W," "I" or "NC," but whose cumulative records show 50 percent or more units of "W," "I" or "NC," will be continued on lack-of-progress probation.